mintel/k8s-notify/README.md

       token: "{FLOWDOCK_TOKEN_SRE}"
 ```

-You can specify multiple receivers as well as multiple team/channels.
+You can specify multiple teams if required.

 Notifications will be sent to all matching routes.

-**Environment Var Support**

-The config file supports Python's string formatting.

-This is supported for any yaml value.
+Note that environment variables are supported in the config (as in the above example).

-### Deployment Annotations
+### Annotations

 Enabling notifications for deployments is done through the use of annotations.

 ```yaml
 apiVersion: apps/v1